Sasha Alex Sloan: 2019–2022: Self-Portrait, Only Child and I Blame The World

-2023-present: Going independent and Me Again
+2023–present: Going independent and Me Again

 On March 27, 2023, Sloan announced on her socials that she is now an independent artist; confirming her departure from major label RCA Records.
 Sloan was part of the lineup for the 22nd Coachella Valley Music and Arts Festival in April 2023.
 In 2024, Sloan participated in season 5 of the Chinese variety show, Sisters Who Make Waves, however she dropped out due to health issues.

-On May 17, 2024, Sloan dropped another album, Me Again since she went independent.
-The album contains 13 songs, with only one collaboration on the song “Falling Out Of Like” with Ruston Kelly.
-Some other songs are “Highlights”, the lead single, and “Good Enough,” the only song on the album she wrote herself when she was sixteen.
+On May 17, Sloan dropped another album, Me Again since she went independent.
+The album contains 13 songs, with only one collaboration on the song "Falling Out Of Like" with Ruston Kelly.
+Some other songs are "Highlights", the lead single, and "Good Enough," the only song on the album she wrote herself when she was sixteen.

-Personal life

-She has declared herself an atheist and a nihilist.
+On July 31, 2026, Sloan released "Glitter".